How Do We Measure Website Speed?

 Impact on Measurement Results

 Websites running on staging environments often have unstable server responses.
-They usually run without cache, without CDN, sometimes in debug mode.
+Typically, they run without cache, without CDN, sometimes in debug mode.
 The result is a slowdown of all loading speed metrics (TTFB, FCP, LCP).

-HTTP authentication itself adds approximately 450–500 ms of delay based on our measurements, again impacting loading speed metrics.
+HTTP authentication itself adds approximately 450–500 ms of delay, again impacting loading speed metrics.

-You can see the impact of HTTP authentication in HAR or Tracy files in the test run details in the Stalled or Request sent phases.
+The impact of HTTP authentication can be seen in HAR files or Tracy in the test run details during phases like Stalled or Request sent.

 How to Measure More Accurately on a Staging Server?